Hosting and bandwidth provided by MacAce.net.

-What are the differences between the iPod touch 2nd Gen and the original iPod touch?
+What are all the differences between the original/1st Generation iPod touch (A1213) and the iPod touch 2nd Generation (A1288)?

-On first glance, the iPod touch 2nd Gen essentially is indistinguishable from the original iPod touch.
+On first glance, the iPod touch 2nd Gen essentially is indistinguishable from the original iPod touch (1st Gen).

 Photo Credit: Apple, Inc. (Original iPod touch - Left, 2nd Gen - Right)